datateknik-lth/datateknik-lth/EDAF15-agloimp/sammanfattnigar/Sammanfattning_Felix_Andy.md

 > might overwrite data that will be read next.
 I.e. few of the loaded bytes
 > will be of use

+* **Arithmetic shift**
+> When dividing value by a power of two, we can shift the numerator right same
+> number of times as the order of the denominator (i.e. 4 times for 16 and 2
+> times for 4).
+When this is done with negative integers we need to add one
+> to the solution

 Common questions
 ================